harlow/dotfiles/README.md

     $ git clone git@github.com:harlow/dotfiles.git
     $ cd dotfiles

+Create symlinks for all config files and scripts in bin.
+You can safely run this file multiple times to update.

     $ ./install/symlinks.sh

-This will create symlinks for all config files and scripts in bin.
-You can safely run this file multiple times to update.

 Clone all of the VIM repos for Pathogen: